oit-ipbl/image_processing/basics/basics_02.md

 if __name__ == '__main__':
     main()
 ```
+### face detection propaties
+- It's a face detection program using Haar Cascade.
+    - You can see the theory of Haar Cascade [here](https://docs.opencv.org/4.5.2/db/d28/tutorial_cascade_classifier.html).
+    - The following line is prepare the face detection to read a trained dataset file.
+        ```python
+        cascade = cv2.CascadeClassifier("./haarcascade_frontalface_default.xml")
+        ```
+    - You can see `cv2.CascadeClassifier()` function's arguments and more detiels [here](https://docs.opencv.org/master/d1/de5/classcv_1_1CascadeClassifier.html).

 ### Practice
 - You should be copy [`cvface_detection.py`](#cvface_detectionpy) with the `clipboard` button and paste it to the VS Code, and save it as `cvface_detection.py` in the `code` folder.
 - Check it can detect the face on Lenna's face.<br>